ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 Once completed you should see output like what is shown below.

 !!!
 Note
-    If you get a permission error, trying running the previous command with ```sudo```.
+    If you get a permission error, try running the previous command with ```sudo```.

 <figure markdown>
 ![alt text](image-7.png)
   <figcaption>Startup Complete</figcaption>
 </figure>

-You can also confirm that COSMOS is running using the ```docekr ps``` command, which will show all of the running containers.
+You can also confirm that COSMOS is running using the ```docekr ps``` command, which will show all the running containers.

 <figure markdown>
 ![alt text](image-8.png)